dhansel/PaperTapeReader/README.md

 ![FullPicture](/images/FullPicture.jpg)

-You can watch a short demo video here:
+You can watch a short demo video of the reader connected to an [Altair 8800 emulator](https://www.hackster.io/david-hansel/arduino-altair-8800-simulator-3594a6) here:
 <div align="center">
   <a href="https://www.youtube.com/watch?v=uZ2VWKNlPQU"><img src="images/youtube.png" alt="Watch the Video"></a>
 </div>